janvi213/janvi213/README.md

 - 👋 Hi, I’m @janvi213
 - 👀 I’m interested in programming
-- 🌱 I’m currently working on simple projects on different languages
+- 🌱 I’m currently working on simple projects on different programming languages
 - 💞️ I’m looking to collaborate on hackethons
 - 📫 How to reach me discord: z0D#3904